 Public 'question time' at council meetings

 You can make your voice heard in the democratic process following the introduction of a 'Question Time'-style session during the full Council meetings.
-To be eligible your name must appear on the Derbyshire County Council register of electors, or be a Derbyshire Council Tax payer or non-domestic tax payer.
+To be eligible your name must appear on our register of electors, or be a Derbyshire Council Tax payer or non-domestic tax payer.

 The 30-minute session opens up the decision-making process and encourage members of the public to have a greater voice in local service provision.